-An immensely important, yet sometimes forgotten element of the translation process is translation criticism.
+Translation criticism is a systematic study and sometimes forgotten element of the translation process.
 This article is focused on explaining the notion of translation criticism and its role in modern translation studies.
-Different viewpoints on this topic have been pointed out.
+Different theories and viewpoints have been pointed out on this topic.
 Some exemplary models of translation criticism are given in order to analyse the main feature of this linguistic process.
-In the article one of important theories, called the theory of scenes and frames is explained, and the linkage between translation criticism and this theory has been described.
-As one of the most required elements of the translation process, coherence has also been connected with the topic of translation criticism, for this is a great measure of translator's work and the final effect of the translation process.
+The theory of scenes and frames is stated as one of the important theory in translation criticism, and the linkage between translation criticism and this theory has been described in the article.
+The aims involved in translation criticism is to make the society aware of the delicacy involved in the process of translation.
+Translation criticism is one of the most required elements of the translation process, coherence has also been connected with the topic of translation criticism, this is a great measure of translator's work and the final effect of the translation process.